 This is my favourite look that I got from Vista, the reds really glowed but I did notice that if it was over exposed like the landscape shot here then the red effect is drastically diminished.

-As a first time shooter of redscale, my conclusions are simple: the less light the film gets, be it by ISO settings or slower shutter speeds or slight under exposure, the redder the image.
+As a firsttime shooter of redscale, my conclusions are simple: the less light the film gets, be it by exposure settings, slower shutter speeds or slight under exposure, the redder the image.

-What I am pleased about is how Vista performs, as it is only £1 per roll here in the UK, it’s really cheap to experiment with.
+What I am pleased about is how Vista (rebranded Fuji 200 and 400 ISO film) performs, as it is only £1 per roll here in the UK, it’s really cheap to experiment with.

 I recommend everyone to give it ago…it’s fun to experiment.